 There are two methods to turn on or off tilt compensation.
 One is turning on or off tilt compensation on Device Info on the OLED via buttons.
 Another method is through Nuwa app.
 After the Oscar GNSS receiver Ultimate version is connect in Nuwa app, and it is configured working as a Rover.
-Click the device icon on the top or click [Device] under the device functional group to enter the device information interface.
-Turn on the [Tilt Enable] on the device interface, and then confirm the antenna height.
+Turn on the [Tilt Enable] on the device interface, or click in the Survey interface to turn on the tilt compensation, and then confirm the antenna height.